Videos on Our YouTube Channel

-Of Counsel, National Veterans Legal Services Program
+Director of Litigation, National Veterans Legal Services Program

 The logo used by the National Veterans Legal Services Program are available for the news media to use in news stories.
 We encourage the media to run our website URL (www.nvlsp.org) or to post a link as part of a news story, so more veterans can find out about our services and programs.

 NVLSP logo (ai file)